Rigidity of Frameworks Supported on Surfaces: Introduction

-In Section 4, we pay particular attention to the construction of Henneberg moves between frameworks (rather than graphs) which preserve minimal rigidity.
-These constructions together with the graph theory of Section 2 are the main ingredients in the proof of the main result, Theorem \ref{t:lamancylinder}.
-This shows that there is a precise version of Laman's theorem for frameworks on a circular cylinder with the class of maximally independent graphs of type $2$ (see Definition \ref{d:indptgraphs}) playing the appropriate role.
+In Section \ref{sec:henmconf}, we pay particular attention to the construction of Henneberg moves between frameworks (rather than graphs) which preserve minimal rigidity.
+These constructions together with the graph theory of Section \ref{sec:grapht} are the {central} ingredients in the proof of the main result, Theorem \ref{t:lamancylinder}.
+This shows that there is a precise version of Laman's theorem for frameworks on a circular cylinder with the class of $(2,2)$-tight graphs (see Definition \ref{d:indptgraphs}) playing the appropriate role.

-The approach below embraces reducible surfaces and varieties and we obtain variants of Laman's theorem for frameworks supported on parallel planes, on concentric spheres and on concentric cylinders.
-As a direct corollary of this for the spheres and planes cases we recover some results of Whiteley \cite{whi-cones} on the rigidity of cone frameworks in $\bR^3$.
-On the other hand from the cylinders case we deduce a novel variant for point-line frameworks in $\bR^3$ with a single line.
+The approach below embraces reducible surfaces and varieties and we { also} obtain variants of Laman's theorem for frameworks supported on parallel planes, on concentric spheres and on concentric cylinders.
+As a direct corollary of this for the spheres and planes cases we recover some results of Whiteley \cite{Whi2} on the rigidity of cone frameworks in $\bR^3$.
+On the other hand from the { concentric} cylinders case we deduce a novel variant for point-line frameworks in $\bR^3$ { which have} a single line.